drand/website/docs/operator/drand-cli.md

 - `--secret` - a secret value, shared out-of-band with the other node operators.
 When re-sharing, this may be distinct from the secrets used for any prior DKG rounds.
 - `--id` - the unique identifier of the new network we will start.
 This value cannot be change on re-sharing.
 This identifier must be equal to the one used when generating long-term keypair.
-If you don't set this value, the default identifier will be use.
+If you don't set this value, the default identifier will be used.

 Only the leader must specify the following values: